 Because of this, reviews, comparisons, and how-to articles are great for targeting commercial search terms.

-Transactional keywords are queries in which the searcher has an intent to buy something.
+Transactional keywords are queries in which the searcher has the intent to buy something.
 These are the most valuable of all keywords because they are the terms used by the people closest to making a purchase.

 Transactional terms typically include words like “buy”, “discount”, or “for sale”.